arcus/education_modules/quality_assurance_template.md

 ## Formative assessment

-* [ ] Frequent [formative assessment](https://carpentries.github.io/instructor-training/02-practice-learning/#identifying-and-correcting-misconceptions) in the form of quizzes and/or hands-on exercises
+* [ ] Sufficient [formative assessment](https://carpentries.github.io/instructor-training/02-practice-learning/#identifying-and-correcting-misconceptions) in the form of quizzes and/or hands-on exercises
 * [ ] Clear explanations available after questions unless the nature of the question itself or answer options makes it unnecessary (e.g. a T/F question may not always require follow-up explanation)
 * [ ] Quiz questions and hands-on exercises relate directly to learning objectives
 * [ ] Every learning objective has at least one associated question